-DPM solves these problems by supporting fast, reliable disks for online backup and restricting tape to long-term archiving.
-The high performance of disks allows ongoing transparent backup, shrinks restoration point intervals to as low as 15 minutes, and dramatically cuts restoration time.
-For enhanced disk dependability, Data Protection Manager 2010 supports high availability disk clusters and non-stop arrays.
-New features of DPM 2010 include operation with Windows Server 2008 Hyper-V R2 virtualization and Clustered Shared Volumes, the option to restore individual files, DAG support for Exchange Server 2010, improved operation with SharePoint Server, and full data protection during a Live Migration procedure.
+DPM solves these shortcomings by using high-performance, reliable hard disks for short-term backup while restricting tape to long-term archiving.
+The speed of hard disks allows continual transparent backup, shrinks recovery point intervals to as low as 15 minutes, and dramatically cuts restoration time.
+For enhanced disk reliability, DPM supports high availability disk clusters and fault-tolerant storage arrays.
+Innovations with Data Protection Manager 2010 include operation with Windows 2008 Hyper-V virtualization and CSV, the option to restore individual files, DAG support for Exchange Server 2010, improved operation with SharePoint, and protection during a Live Migration process.

-- Set up Protection Groups
+- Set up Storage Pools

-- Plan tape library circulation and administration
+- Plan tape rotation and management

-- Maximize backup and restoration speed
+- Optimize backup and recovery performance

-If you wish to get in touch with Progent about technical support for System Center Data Protection Manager 2010 integration, call 1-800-993-9400 or visit Contact Progent.
+If you wish to contact Progent about technical assistance for DPM 2010 integration, call 1-800-993-9400 or visit Contact Progent.